Quantum computational chemistry: Classical computational chemistry

 \subsubsection{Correlation-consistent basis sets}

-Additional accuracy can be obtained by using \mbox{cc-PV$n$Z} basis sets (correlation consistent polarised valence $n$ zeta), introduced by Dunning~\cite{Dunning}.
+Additional accuracy can be obtained by using \mbox{cc-PV$n$Z} basis sets (correlation consistent polarised valence $n$ zeta), introduced by \textcite{Dunning}.
 These include additional unoccupied (`virtual') orbitals to recover the correlation energy.
 The virtual orbitals are generated from correlated calculations on atoms.
 The core orbitals have a single-zeta representation, while the valence orbitals have an $n$-zeta representation.
 The virtual orbitals considered are polarisation functions, with higher angular momenta than the valence orbitals.
 The polarisation functions are selected by the size of their contribution to the correlation energy.
-Higher accuracy can be obtained by correlating both the core and valence electrons (cc-PCV$n$Z bases), but the cost typically outweighs the benefits.
-The contribution of the core orbitals to the correlation energy is approximately constant over the potential energy surface, so it can be removed by taking relative energies~\cite{helgaker2014molecular}.
-We illustrate the number of basis functions included in the cc-PV$n$Z basis by considering several examples. \\

-For atomic hydrogen in the cc-PVDZ ($n=2$, D $=$ double) the highest occupied electron level (the valence level) is the 1\textsuperscript{st} level, and so we take a double-zeta representation of the $1s$ state, considering \{$1s$, $1s'$\} orbitals.
+For atomic hydrogen in the cc-PVDZ (D $=$ double, so $n=2$) the highest occupied energy level (the valence level) is the first level, and so we take a double-zeta representation of the $1s$ state, considering \{$1s$, $1s'$\} orbitals.
 The $1s'$ orbital is often referred to as a $2s$ orbital.
 This is because the additional function chosen to describe the valence orbital has the same angular momentum as the ordinary $1s$ orbital, but is more diffuse -- so it resembles a $2s$ orbital.
 We then include polarisation functions, which have a higher angular momentum value than the valence functions.
-In total, there are five basis functions for cc-PVDZ hydrogen: \{$1s$, $1s'$, $2p_x$, $2p_y$, $2p_z$\}, requiring 10 qubits to simulate.
-These are shown in Fig.~\ref{Fig:Basis}.
+In total, there are five basis functions for cc-PVDZ hydrogen: \{$1s$, $1s'$, $2p_x$, $2p_y$, $2p_z$\}.
+For lithium in the cc-PVDZ basis, the core orbital is \{$1s$\}.
+The valence orbitals (which have a double-zeta representation) are \{$2s$, $2p_x$, $2p_y$, $2p_z$, $2s'$, $2p_x'$, $2p_y'$, $2p_z'$\}, and the polarisation functions are \{$3d_{zz}$, $3d_{xz}$, $3d_{yz}$, $3d_{xy}$, $3d_{x^2 - y^2}$ \}, which we write as \{$5\times 3d$\}.
+This yields 14 basis functions.
+For lithium in the cc-PVTZ basis (T $=$ triple so $n=3$), we first include the 14 orbitals above.
+As we consider a triple-zeta representation of the valence orbitals, we need additional \{$2s'', 2p_x'', 2p_y'', 2p_z''$\} orbitals.
+We then include additional polarisation functions; \{$5 \times 3d', 7 \times 4f$\}.
+This leads to a total of 30 orbitals. \\